 Landscapers know that one of the most crucial elements to having a beautiful lawn is healthy soil.
 Healthy soil is loose and aerated, a place where roots can spread deeply and organisms thrive.

-Compacted soil, which lies underneath most lawns in The Woodlands, actually sets off a chain reaction.
+Compacted soil, which lies underneath most lawns, )not only in the deep south, but just about everywhere else in the country), actually sets off a chain reaction.
 It encourages puddling.
 The soil dries out quickly and becomes rock hard.
 When that happens, air, water and nutrients cannot penetrate the soil.
 Beneficial organisms that are necessary for healthy soils die and the soil becomes barren.
 The consequences don’t stop there.